hrszpuk/rvm/docs/SPEC.md

 The virtual machine only understands bytecode/opcodes, so the translation module is used to translate the human-readable bytecode (assembly) into the machine-readable bytecode.

 ## Call Stack
+The call stack is a stack of call frames.
+Each call frame contains the instruction pointer, the base pointer, and the stack pointer.
+The instruction pointer points to the next instruction to be executed.
+The base pointer points to the base of the stack frame.
+The stack pointer points to the top of the stack frame.
+The call stack is used to keep track of the current state of the program.

 ## Instruction Buffer